Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 - The application must be submitted annually.

-- Application can be filed electronically.
+- Application can be filed electronically or by mail.

 Required Documentation